 top of page

-After a very useful working party this Saturday morning October 11th we hope to soon have a comprehensive list of all our fine British native trees.
-A big thanks for the big turnout of volunteers ,apart from that website bloke who only took pictures and asked questions, and now he's writing this.
+After a very useful working party this Saturday morning October 11th we now have a comprehensive list of all our fine British native trees.
+A big thanks for the big turnout of volunteers, apart from that website bloke who only took pictures and asked questions, and now he's writing this.
 Our two volunteer Duke of Edinburgh Award seekers Austin and Ben gave us some extra muscle and brought our age demographic down a tad.

 Thanks for all your help.

-We will announce our tree list on here and on our Facebook page soon, then all you have to do is reserve the tree or trees that you'd like and we will keep them for you until it's time to collect.
+Our tree list is on here and on our Facebook page soon, then all you have to do is reserve the tree or trees that you'd like, and we will keep them for you until it's time to collect.

 They will be available for a donation of £10.00 ( or more if you wish ) per tree.